alastair87-cyf/fundamentals-course/lessons/lesson-3.md

 The instructor will likely ask for suggestions on how to do something from the class = speak up, it helps the their teaching.
 Don't worry about getting the answer "wrong" - there is no one correct way.
 They might also ask you to do some of the coding, please contribute and don't worry about mistakes!

 _Tip_: A quiet class with no questions or suggestions is a difficult class to teach

-## Present Your Favourite Project \(30 minutes\)

-You will give a very, very simple 2 minute presentation to 2 or 3 other trainees and a volunteer \(if one is available\).
-Before the presentations we'll have 5 minutes to prep.
-Pick your favourite project \(or the one that's most interesting to talk about\) and get ready to explain:

-* What you added to it
-* What was difficult
-* What you like and don't like about it
-* What you would add if you had time
-* Any parts of the code you still don't understand and might want help with

-With your group, find a quiet space, and set a stopwatch for 2 minutes and present.
-Here are some tips:

-* Present to your classmates, not just to the volunteer
-* Cover the above points
-* Speak clearly
-* Face the people you're talking to, as much as possible.
-Don't just face the screen
-* Try to make it fun!
-* Stick to the time.
-The volunteer will cut you off at 2 minutes!
-* Don't go into too much detail on one point - 2 minutes is NOT much time at all

 ## Improve Your Favourite Khan Academy Project \(80 minutes\)